1819 Singapore Treaty

-The signing of the Treaty of Singapore on 6 February 1819 is officially recognised as the founding of Singapore.
+The signing of the Treaty of Singapore on 6 February 1819 is officially recognised as the founding of modern-day Singapore.
 The Treaty allowed the British East India Company to open up a trading post in Singapore, marking the beginning of a British settlement.
-And because Singapore was also a major trading port in ancient times, it is often referred to as the founding of modern Singapore to reflect this fact and the long history of Singapore actually stretches way back.
+As Singapore was also a major trading port in ancient times, it is also often referred to as the founding of modern Singapore to reflect the fact that the history of Singapore stretches back further.

-The government of the Republic of Singapore has twice held major commemorative events to mark the 150th and 200th anniversaries of 6 February 1819 as Singapore's modern founding.
-The colonial government also did so in the past.

-But there has been disagreement about what 6 February 1819 represents and means for Singapore.
-Some are critical about it while others with more positive views.
+Since its signing, both the previous British colonial government and the present government of Singapore has held major commemorative events at every golden jubilee intervals, in 1869 (50th), 1919 (100th), 1969 (150th) and 2019 (200th), to mark Singapore's modern founding.
+A treaty of central importance to the modern history of Singapore and its national mythos, its legacy remains complex, with both critical and pragmatic views about what it represents and means for the country.

 History

 In the late 18th century, the commercial and trading activities between the British Empire and the Qing Empire became more and more frequent, and the need for setting up British bases in the middle of the navigation routes was also increasing.
 As a result, the UK started looking for ways to set up trading posts in the region.
-In 1786 and 1791, the British East India Company signed treaties with the Sultan of Kedah to acquire Penang in the Malaysian Peninsula.
+In 1786 and 1791, the British East India Company signed treaties with the Sultan of Kedah to acquire Penang in the Malay Peninsula.
 And in 1795, during the First Coalition War in Europe, William V of the Netherlands was in exile in England.
 He issued a series of letters, later known as the "Kew Letters", to overseas Dutch colonies, instructing the local governors to temporarily transfer the control of the Dutch colonies to the UK for safekeeping, including Malacca, Padang, and other places.

 In 1811, the death of Sultan Mahmud Shah III of Johor immediately triggered the question of which one of his two sons would succeed to the throne as the new sultan.
 The elder son, Tengku Hussein, was not in Johor at that time because he was having his wedding in Pahang.
 His younger brother, Tengku Abdul Rahman, then took the opportunity and ascended the throne.
 Tengku Hussein was subsequently sent into exile in Penyengat Island of the Riau Archipelago.

 In 1814, the situation in Europe stabilised.
 Britain and the Netherlands signed an agreement to return the original Dutch colonies back.
 Later, the influence of the Netherlands in the region gradually recovered and increased, and they began levying heavy taxes on ships anchored in their colonies in the area, including British ships.
 Consequently, the British East India Company began to look for another base in the region.